 Factual determination that SIRVA injury more likely caused by influenza vaccine than uncovered vaccine

 In this SIRVA case, the petitioner received an uncovered pneumococcal vaccine and a covered influenza vaccine in the same arm at the same time.
-The court concluded that there was preponderant evidence for a finding that petitioner’s right shoulder injuries resulted from the influenza vaccination and not the pneumococcal vaccination.
-At the time of the fact hearing, petitioner was no longer able to recall which vaccination he received first or where each vaccination was given.
+The court concluded that there was preponderant evidence for a finding that the petitioner’s right shoulder injuries resulted from the influenza vaccination and not the pneumococcal vaccination.
+At the time of the fact hearing, the petitioner was no longer able to recall which vaccination he received first or where each vaccination was given.
 However, the chief special master relied on four contemporaneous reports by petitioner to various medical providers that his pain began after getting the flu vaccine too high in his arm.
 Zebofsky v.
 HHS, (Fed.
 Cl.
 Spec.
 Mstr.
 Dec.
 15, 2016) (Dorsey, CSM)

 Ruling on the record, finding in favor of entitlement, in a case involving autoimmune NMDA encephalitis following Gardasil vaccine

 Petitioner’s immunology expert applied the eight Miller elements to determine whether the evidence supported vaccine causality.
 This is the second decision in which I’ve seen this criterion successfully used recently.
 They are: